-- The number of group "A" offenses reported. (figure 3) - The case clearance rates (generally arrests) for persons and property crimes. (figure 4) - The number of vehicle collisions reported. (figure 4) - The percentage of respondents reporting they feel safe in their neighborhood was reported in the annual city survey. (figure 4) - Customer satisfaction on a scale of 0-100% satisfied. (figure 5)
+- The number of group "A" offenses reported (see figure 4.1). - The case clearance rates (generally arrests) for persons and property crimes. (figure 4.2) - The number of vehicle collisions reported. (figure 4.2) - The percentage of respondents reporting they feel safe walking alone at night in their neighborhood was reported in the annual city survey. (figure 4.2) - Customer satisfaction on a scale of 0-100% satisfied. (figure 4.2)